 Copyright fees can make course-packs very expensive!
 The EMU Library may already be paying for an electronic subscription to the journals (usually at a high institutional price.)

 It's fair use to link students to electronic articles in the EMU Library's collection.
 Here are some tips for doing so successfully:

 1.)
 Link to articles

 Linking to articles is always fair use.
-Uploading or distributing copies is fair use some of the time.
+Uploading or distributing copies may be fair use some of the time.

 2.)
 Choose a link to JSTOR or to the electronic journal subscription when possible.

 The EMU Library owns some electronic journals; and has only access to others.
 When the library owns the article, it won't disappear.
 The articles in aggregator databases, such as ProQuest or EBSCO, fall in the access category; articles from the journal publishers can fall in the own or the access category.
 It doesn't happen frequently, but access only articles can disappear from our collection.
-JSTOR articles are an especially stable option.
+Most articles in JSTOR will be permanent.

 3.)
 Use a stable link that includes the proxy prefix for access with a my.emich login